 - Squarespace sites - Found in Settings > Website > Advanced > Code Injection > Header

-- It should include HTTP or HTTPS at the beginning.
+- URL Prefix Option should include HTTP or HTTPS at the beginning

-- It should NOT include any text after the .com/, .org/, .net/, or whichever variation your site uses.
+- NEITHER should include any text after the .com/, .org/, .net/, or any other variation

-Now you’ll be given a few options.
-Generally, we find it easiest to select one of the Alternate methods - either Google Analytics or HTML tag.
+You’ll be given a few different options for verification.
+Generally, we find it easiest to select one of the alternate methods - either Google Analytics or HTML tag.

 To verify your site via Google Analytics, you must meet the following requirements: